Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 ### How to Execute a Vault Named Query?

-To execute a query we’ll need to use the `UtxoLedgerService`.
+To execute a query we need to use the `UtxoLedgerService`.
 This can be injected to a flow via `@CordaInject`.
 To instantiate our query we need to call the following:

 ```kotlin